anukem/interviews/fruit_into_baskets/notes.md

 The first will start at the beginning and the end with start at the `start + 1`.
 From there, I'll try to expand outward while I can, and if I hit a point where I can't, i'll record the max length I've seen thus far, and reset the pointers to be `start = end`, and `end = start + 1` and redo the process.
+Note: the algorithm i described above didn't take into account the fact that the fruit immediately preceding the start might also contribute to the size of of the largest number of fruits picked.

 After 34 min, I came up with the following solution